Azure Stream Analytics solution patterns

 • Make sure there are enough partitions in the upstream Event Hubs or IoT Hub that you can add more Throughput Units (TUs) to scale the input throughput.
 Remember, each Event Hubs TU maxes out at an output rate of 2 MB/s.

-• Make sure you have provisioned enough resources in the output sinks (i.e., SQL Database, Azure Cosmos DB), so they don't throttle the surge in output, which can sometimes cause the system to lock up.
+• Make sure you have provisioned enough resources in the output sinks (that is, SQL Database, Azure Cosmos DB), so they don't throttle the surge in output, which can sometimes cause the system to lock up.

 The most important thing is to anticipate the processing rate change, test these scenarios before going into production, and be ready to scale the processing correctly during failure recovery time.